jgibbons-cp/java-goof/README.md

  Execute it with `cd exploits && sh struts-exploit.sh`  Run it a few times to ensure it is not sampled out and then you can stop here if you want.
 When you see a profile with "Critical" in the "Vulnerability Severity" column click in then go to "Analysis" and you can see the struts expoit.
+You can also change the command in struts-exploit.sh (e.g printenv and you can see API keys etc. -  nice way to show benefits of using a container for example).
  * Next we will exploit the app from UI using the zip-slip vulnerability.
 The reference I used is from
  [a Snyk research post](https://snyk.io/research/zip-slip-vulnerability) and a